MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slakpi-instance-not-existed-error.md

 ---
-title: Failed to apply active SLA to case due to SLA item's `ChangedAttributeList` is null
+title: Can't apply active SLA to case because SLA item's ChangedAttributeList is null
-description: Provides a resolution for the issue where it's failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/07/2023
+description: Provides a resolution for an issue where you can't apply an active SLA to a case if the SLA item's ChangedAttributeList is null. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/20/2023
 ---
-# Failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null
+# Fails to apply an active SLA to a case if the SLA item's ChangedAttributeList is null

-This article provides a resolution for the issue where it's failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null.
+This article provides a resolution for an issue where you can't apply an active SLA to a case if the SLA item's `ChangedAttributeList` is null.

 ## Symptoms

-You can't see active SLA applied to case even it has SLA item applicable condtion.
+You can't see an active SLA applied to a case even if it has an SLA item applicable condition.

 ## Cause